 Josh Kimmel serves as President of 4M Carbon Fiber Corporation and as a Director.
 Kimmel has 20 years of executive level expertise in multiple sectors including public company finance, private equity and large scale commercialization.
 In addition, Josh holds multiple patents related to vaporization and other alternative inhalation delivery methods for dispensing medications that include advanced device security technologies.
 Kimmel is experienced in commercializing concepts, brand development and digital marketing to turn ideas into a profitable and sustainable business.
 Kimmel’s catalyst to achieve a high level of success was his tenure with mentor Mr. Harold Katz, the founder of Nutri systems, prior owner of the NBA Champion 76ers, and LA Weight Loss who instilled his core value that losing is not an option.

-Rodney Grubb serves as the Chairman and COO of 4M Carbon Fiber Corp.
+Rodney Grubb serves on the Board of Directors of 4M Carbon Fiber Corp.
 Grubb has more than 32 years of experience in operations and project management, energy and facility management and upgrade, program development and implementation, technology development and transfer, strategy and business development, engineering management, and staffing and administrative functions.

 Rodney holds a B.S. in Engineering Science and Mechanics from the University of Tennessee, an M.S. in Industrial Engineering from the University of Tennessee, and did doctoral work in Engineering Management at the University of Alabama.
 He is a Tennessee Registered Professional Engineer and has received Project Management Professional Certification from the Project Management Institute and Professional Engineering Manager Certification from the American Society for Engineering Management.